kietbui/venus_titan_guidance/docs/_static/src/door_lock/item35_kwikset_door_lock_916.rst

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
-Control your Kwilkset Smart Lock and other connected devices with the Zinno app available on iOS&Android
+Control your Kwikset Smart Lock and other connected devices with the Zinno app available on iOS&Android
 	#.
 With PhD, you could automatically set it open when you arrive home or close when you leave
 	#.
-Associate Kwilkset Smart Lock with other smart devices in Zinno App, and set them to turn on or off when you lock or unlock your Kwilkset Smart Lock
+Associate Kwikset Smart Lock with other smart devices in Zinno App, and set them to turn on or off when you lock or unlock your Kwikset Smart Lock

-Add Kwilkset Smart Lock to PhD's network
+Add Kwikset Smart Lock to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
-On Zinno App, go to Menu → Devices → "+" button to put PhD to inclusion mode
+On Zinno App, go to Menu → Devices → Tap "+" button to put PhD to inclusion mode
 	#.
 Press button A once and wait for inclusion completes

 	.. image:: ../../images/door_lock/kwikset_smartcode_916_touchscreen_d1.jpg